pacoorozco/probind/README.md

 [![GitHub release](https://img.shields.io/github/release/pacoorozco/probind.svg?style=flat-square)](https://github.com/pacoorozco/probind/releases)

 [![probind: short presentation](https://img.youtube.com/vi/_iaZ3UG3zug/0.jpg)](http://www.youtube.com/watch?v=_iaZ3UG3zug)

+## 🚀 Project Archival Announcement

+Dear ProBIND Community,

+After careful consideration, I've decided to archive this project due to time constraints and the challenges of maintaining it on my own.
+I want to express my gratitude to everyone who has contributed and supported ProBIND over the years.

+### ❗️ Why Archive?

+Maintaining ProBIND has been a rewarding journey, but the demands of my current commitments prevent me from giving it the attention it deserves.

+### 📢 Call for Contributors

+I believe in the potential of this community to carry the project forward.
+If you've benefited from ProBIND or have a passion for it, I invite you to consider contributing.
+While new issues and pull requests cannot be submitted directly to this repository, you can fork the project, make changes, and share your work.

+### 🙏 Thank You

+Thank you for your support and contributions in the past.

+Best regards, Paco Orozco

+---

 ## Presentation

 **ProBIND3** is a web application designed for managing the DNS zones for one or more servers running the [ISC BIND DNS server](https://www.isc.org/downloads/bind/) software.
 It works best for companies that need to manage a medium-sized pool of domains across a set of servers.